weewx/weewx/docs/quickstarts/debian.md

 # Installation on Debian-based systems

-This is a guide to installing WeeWX from a DEB package on Debian-based systems, including Ubuntu, Mint, and Raspbian.
+This is a guide to installing WeeWX from a DEB package on Debian-based systems, including Ubuntu, Mint, and Raspberry Pi OS.

 ## Compatible operating system versions